Prostate Problems Erectile Disfunction

 - Pumpkin seed extract

-When Surgery Is Still Necessary
+When Conventional Treatment Is Necessary

-PEMF may not be sufficient if you have:
+PEMF is not appropriate if you have:

-- Severe BPH with complete urinary retention
+- Severe BPH with complete urinary retention requiring catheterization

-- Bladder stones or damage
+- Bladder stones or significant bladder damage

-- Kidney damage from obstruction
+- Kidney damage (hydronephrosis) from obstruction

-- Very large prostate (>100cc)
+- Very large prostate (>100cc) with severe symptoms

-- Failed multiple conservative treatments
+- Failed multiple conservative treatments without improvement

-Enhancing PEMF Results: Complementary Strategies
+Enhancing Results: Complementary Strategies

 Pelvic Floor Exercises